 The old guard still tends to operate in tribal mode.
 Quite literally, the engineers who were incredibly successful when the company was 40 people, by default choose to work the same way even though the company is now 400 people.
 Good: these engineers are aligned so well, they don’t need to argue or even talk much, they just do.
 Bad: engineers of the new guard cannot keep up.
 You probably have had this experience: you join a team, it’s so gelled you’re feeling lucky, but then people start talking, and you see how they make decisions in minutes, and nothing of what they are talking about makes sense to you.2

 In an ideal world, when an engineer discovers knowledge, they broadcast it so that the others pick it up, and the others then actually pick it up.
 In reality, it’s a lot messier: people don’t have time, they don’t see value in sharing something, or they overshare, or they don’t follow, or they focus on their own stuff.
 The whole thing then drifts into misalignment.
+So it needs a dedicated effort to keep it afloat.

 Do two things:

 Pattern matching is hard and requires all engineers to constantly learn to see what piece of information is worth putting on a record.
+It cannot be done with policies (which are, by the way, an instrument to make pattern matching easier), and for sure there’s no Udemy course or anything like that which would teach how to see patterns in inherently noisy stream of events.

 The biggest knowledge accumulation challenge of all times at scaling companies is whether a certain bit of information represents something valuable or not, and what is its “best before” date.
 Consider two dimensions: